aitgcodes/litesoph-wiki/source/devel/workflow.rst

 The step by step procedure to add a new workflow to the litesoph code base is described below.

-1. Add the new workflow identifer in the :class:`litesoph.common.workflow_data.WorkflowTypes`
+1. Add the new workflow identifer in the :class:`litesoph.common.workflows_data.WorkflowTypes`

-2. Define the new workflow in the :class:`litesoph.common.workflow_data.predefined_workflow`
+2. Define the new workflow in the :class:`litesoph.common.workflows_data.predefined_workflow`

-.. autoclass:: litesoph.common.workflow_data.WorkflowTypes
+.. autoclass:: litesoph.common.workflows_data.WorkflowTypes
    :members:
    :private-members:
    :member-order: bysource

-.. autoclass:: litesoph.common.workflow_data.predefined_workflow
+.. autoclass:: litesoph.common.workflows_data.predefined_workflow
    :members:
    :private-members:
    :member-order: bysource